rainlab/location-plugin/README.md

 1. **state** - relation for RainLab\Location\Models\State
 1. **country** - relation for RainLab\Location\Models\Country

+#### Back-end usage

-Then you are free to add the form field definitions:
+You are free to add the following form field definitions:

     country:
         label: Country